Piliii/swp-login/README.md

 Credits go as followed:

-Directed by: Nouran ? ?... - Student the Second in Al-Mutafawakeen Public High School
+Directed by: Nouran Mohammed Salah - Student the Second in Al-Mutafawakeen Public High School

 Head Developer: Mohammed Nayyef Mohsen - Student the Second in Al-Mutafawakeen Public High School